seba--/i3QL/readme.md

 /analyses - Demo static analyses of Findbugs, Metrics

-How to build (SBT)
+How to build me (SBT)

-1. To build this project you need to install SBT and GIT first.
-    Download (SBT): http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html
-    Download (GIT): https://github.com
+1. To build this project you need to have SBT and GIT installed Download (SBT): http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html Download (GIT): https://github.com